arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 1: January 3rd, 2017 | Reboot

+* OK new year, new attempt at the challenge!
+* Started Wikipedia Viewer from the Free Code Camp projects.
+It took me a while to get my head around the way the API works; not much coding done.

+#### Below is the log of my first go at the challenge:

 ### Day 11: September 19, 2016 | Back to basics

 * Cloned this log from [Kallaway/100-days-of-code](https://github.com/Kallaway/100-days-of-code).